FarahAkl/AI_Project/README.md

 ## 📌 Project Description:

- This project is an interactive tool designed to solve the map coloring problem using advanced algorithms such as the Four Color Theorem and Constraint satisfaction problem Algorithm (CSP) .
+This project is an interactive tool designed to solve the map coloring problem using advanced algorithms such as the Four Color Theorem, Constraint satisfaction problem Algorithm (CSP), Greedy Coloring Algorithm and Min-conflicts Heuristics.
 Regions or nodes are represented as a graph, and different colors are assigned to each region such that no two adjacent regions share the same color.
 The project provides an easy-to-use graphical user interface (GUI) that allows users to input data about regions and their borders, and automatically generates the coloring.

 ## 🤖 AI Algorithm:

-Constraint satisfaction problem Algorithm (CSP)
+- Constraint satisfaction problem Algorithm (CSP)
+- Greedy Coloring Algorithm
+- Min-conflicts Heuristics

 ## 🎥 YouTube Link: